wantedly/ios_night/.github/ISSUE_TEMPLATE/start-next-meeting.md

 ## Who
 You are working for Wantedly?
 Sure, you can join anytime.
 If not, you need to contact us first.
 Or, you can "want to visit" to the meetup, which you can find in www.wantedly.com/companies/wantedly/projects.

 ## What
 You write topics like below contents and we talk about these on the meetup.

-- News topics you found
+- News topics you found ✨
-- Questions or issues you have on your daily development
+- Questions or issues you have on your daily development 🤔
-- Today's Shortcuts
+- Today's Shortcuts ⛳️

-You can find the new topics from Newsletters:
+Also, you can find new topics from the newsletters:

 - https://iosdevweekly.com/issues
 - http://ios-goodies.com/